shakna-israel/upscaler_analysis/Testing.md

 [//]: # (TODO: Framecount)

 On our test dataset, a version of the 1911 Epee Dual [^epeedual] was processed, at a scale of 300%.
-N frames were examined.
+314 frames were examined.

 The exact command run was: